Do different kinds of photon-pair sources have the same indistinguishability in quantum silicon photonics?: Photon-pair generation and heralded single photons from microring resonators and waveguide spirals

 To measure $g_h^{(2)}(0)$, we set the two rings in the two arms of the first MZI in RingOn and RingOff modes, respectively, while we set $\phi_2=\pi$ of the second MZI.
 In this way, we can herald by ch2 detections the single photons at ch1 or ch3, i.e. by post-selection we measure the coincidences of ch1 and ch3 heralded by ch2 to get $g_h^{(2)}(0)$ (Fig. \ref{fig:CAR_MZI_Spiral_and_Ring}(b)).
 The results are similar to what can be observed in Fig. \ref{fig:CAR_g2_firstcase}(b) when the different waveguide lengths or microrings are considered.

 Data for SiPIC-2 are shown in Fig. \ref{fig:CAR_MZIringspiral}.
 During the measurements, the phase $\phi_2$ of the second MZI is fixed at zero (see Fig. \ref{fig:SiPIC-2}(a)) and, also in this case, the two modes RingOn and RingOff are possible.
 When the RingOn mode is selected the rings are effective as photon-pair sources, while in the RingOff mode the spirals are effective.
 The CAR is larger than 1000 for the spirals (600 for the rings) which demonstrates the effect of the removal of the pump photons by the on-chip pump filters based on the a-MZIs, as in our previous report \cite{lee2019noise}.
-However, the heralding rate for rings is relatively low due to the additional 3 dB losses caused by the 15 mm-long spirals which follow the microrings on the arms of the first MZI (a decrease of the coincidence probability by 1/2 x 1/2 = 1/4 is estimated), and due to large two-photon absorption (TPA) losses in the microring because of the high Q-factor.
+However, the heralding rate for rings is relatively low due to the additional 3 dB losses caused by the 15 mm-long spirals which follow the microrings on the arms of the first MZI (a decrease of the coincidence probability by 1/2 x 1/2 = 1/4 is estimated), and due to large two-photon absorption (TPA) losses in the microring because of the high Q-factor.\\ Regarding TPA, we observe that Figs. \ref{fig:CAR_g2_firstcase}(a), \ref{fig:CAR_MZI_Spiral_and_Ring}(a) and \ref{fig:CAR_MZIringspiral} show a saturation of the quadratic behavior of the heralding rate with respect to the pump power.
+However, as it is shown in the following sections, our comparative experiments are run by using low pump powers to achieve optimal values of CAR and $g_h^{(2)}(0)$, where the quadratic behavior of the generation rate is observable.
+This sets us in a regime where TPA is not limiting the performances.
+Indeed, using low pump powers, the conversion efficiency of photon pair generation is low but nonlinear losses given by TPA and free carrier absorption can be neglected with respect to linear scattering loss \cite{Clemmen:09}.
+Thus, we can affirm that SFWM in SiPIC-1 and SiPIC-2, and especially for rings, should exclusively be performed at low optical pump powers to avoid a steep roll-off in performance at higher powers \cite{Ma:20}.